RIAPS/riaps-integration/riaps-node-runtime/README.md

    Available architectures are:
    - armhf for Beaglebone Black boards
-   - arm64 for both Raspberry Pi 4 boards
+   - arm64 for both Raspberry Pi 4 boards and TI AM64B starter kit

-1) Copy the image to a SD Card using a host machine and an SD Card reader.
+2) Copy the image to a SD Card using a host machine and an SD Card reader.
    A good open source tool for transferring the image to a SD Card is https://etcher.io/.

-2) Put the SD Card into the RIAPS node machine and boot it up.
+3) Put the SD Card into the RIAPS node machine and boot it up.

 >Note:  newer BBBs should be set to boot to the SD card automatically, when present.

-3) The downloaded image is not configured with security keys, so the connection needs to be established between the VM and the remote nodes.
+4) The downloaded image is not configured with security keys, so the connection needs to be established between the VM and the remote nodes.
-   Use the [Connect the VM to the Remote Nodes](../riaps-x86runtime/README.md#connect-the-vm-to-the-remote-nodes) instructions to establish these connections.
+   Use the [Connect the VM to the Remote Nodes](../riaps-x86runtime/README.md#connect-remotes) instructions to establish these connections.

-4) Downloaded nodes can be logged in using `ssh` until the communication is secured.
+5) Downloaded nodes can be logged in using `ssh` until the communication is secured.
 You can ssh into the nodes using the following:

     Username:  riaps
     Password:  riaps

    ```
-   ssh -i /home/riaps/.ssh/id_rsa.key riaps@XXX.XXX.XXX.XXX
+   ssh riaps@XXX.XXX.XXX.XXX
    ```
    >  where **xxx&#46;xxx&#46;xxx&#46;xxx** is the IP address of the node

-5) The RIAPS Node images do not have RIAPS pre-installed.
+6) The RIAPS Node images do not have RIAPS pre-installed.
 Use the [Installing RIAPS Packages on the Remote RIAPS Nodes](../riaps-x86runtime/README.md#install-riaps-nodes) instructions.

-6) Reboot the RIAPS nodes
+7) Reboot the RIAPS nodes

-# Update RIAPS Platform Packages on Existing BBBs Manually
+# Update RIAPS Platform Packages on Existing RIAPS Nodes Manually

-See step 5 in the previous section to update all remote nodes at once using the appropriate `riaps_fab` command.
+See step 6 in the previous section to update all remote nodes at once using the appropriate `riaps_fab` command.
 These instructions are for users that want to update the remote nodes manually.

 1) Download the [RIAPS update script](riaps_install_node.sh) to the remote RIAPS node.